 - Sugar - The sugar you normally use is fine, but I've been using light brown cane sugar for most dishes lately.

-Here are my step-by-step instructions for how to make versatile homemade Japanese tsuyu sauce from scratch.
-For ingredient quantities and simplified instructions, scroll down to see the printable recipe card.
+Here are my step-by-step instructions for how to make versatile homemade Japanese tsuyu sauce.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Pour the mirin into a saucepan and boil for 30 seconds to burn off the alcohol.